fengyuchao97/fengyuchao97.github.io/_pages/about.md

 # 🌐 Academic Activities

 ## Reviewer
+- IEEE Transactions on Image Processing
-- IEEE Transactions on Geoscience and Remote Sensing (IEEE TGRS)
+- IEEE Transactions on Geoscience and Remote Sensing
 - ISPRS Journal of Photogrammetry and Remote Sensing
 - IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing
-- Remote sensing
-- ACMMM 2024
-- ICME 2023,2024
+- CVPR 2026, AAAI 2025, ACMMM 2024-2025, ICME 2023-2025